 Leptospirosis/Weil’s Disease

 Leptospirosis affects around 40 – 50 people in Britain each year, and can be fatal if not recognised.
 It is usually associated with stagnant or slow-flowing water, but can also be found in rivers and lakes where rowing takes place.
 In the early stages Leptospirosis can be mistaken for flu; typically early symptoms develop between 7 – 14 days after infection, although in rare cases the incubation can be as short as 2 – 3 days or as long as 30 days.
 Infection is usually through an open cut or blister; if you develop flu-like symptoms after rowing go to your GP and say that you are a rower.
+Treatment is with antibiotics, which should be administered early.

 Blue-Green Algae / Cyanobacteria